-In this section Individual cases received from rest of the world should be provided by the MAH.
+In this section Individual cases received from rest of the world should be provided by the MAH same as above 7.2.

-7.4 Cumulative and interval summary tabulations of serious adverse events from clinical investigations -
+7.4 Cumulative and interval summary tabulations of Serious Adverse Events from clinical investigations

-This section of the PSUR should provide a brief narration of the serious adverse events as mentioned in the Appendix B background for the Appendix (example of Format need to be provided) that provides a cumulative summary tabulation of SAE reported in the MAHs, clinical trials, from the first authorization to conduct a clinical trial in any country worldwide to the data lock point of the current PSUR.
-The MAHs should explain any omission of data (e.g., clinical trial data might not be available for pharmaceutical products marketed for many years).
+This section of the PSUR should provide a brief narration of the serious adverse events as mentioned in the Appendix B that provides a cumulative summary tabulation of SAE reported in the MAHs, clinical trials, from the first authorization to conduct a clinical trial in any country worldwide to the data lock point of the current PSUR.
+The MAHs should explain any omission of data (e.g., clinical trial data might not be available for vaccine products marketed for many years).
 The tabulation(s) should be organized by SOC, for the new drug, as well as for the comparator arm(s) (active comparators, placebo) used in the clinical development programme.
 Data can be integrated across the programme.
 Alternatively, when useful and feasible, tabulations of SAEs can be presented by trial, indication, route of administration, or other variables.